| If you retire at age || |

 To determine your current financial coordinates, you need to answer three questions:

-After thinking it over, you decide that you would be comfortable living a lifestyle similar to your current one in retirement.
-Assuming a rate of return on your investments around 4%, you would have to save about $176 per month from now until you turn 67 to retire comfortably.
+After thinking it over, you decide that you would be comfortable living a lifestyle at 70% of your current salary ($35,000) in retirement.
+Assuming a rate of return on your investments around 4%, you would have to save about $189 per month from now until you turn 67 to retire with a minimal surplus of $2,042.
 Not bad!
-If you continue on your current path, however, you'll be over $260,000 short of your retirement goal when the time comes.
+If you continue on your current path of saving only $100, however, you'll be over $310,677 short of your retirement goal when the time comes.

 Getting an early start on retirement savings can make a big difference in the long run.
-By saving an extra $76 per month, this 25 year-old can close the $265,261 shortfall projected by SmartAsset’s retirement calculator.
+By saving an extra $89 per month, the 25-year-old in the example above can close the $310,677 shortfall projected by SmartAsset’s retirement calculator.

-Now that you’re older and wiser, you’re a little bit more optimistic about your investments, and so you assume a 5% annual return.
-You also plan on living fairly modestly once you retire, and think your budget will be a bit trimmer than it is today.
-Under this scenario, you’d only have to save about 7.5% of your income, or about $469 per month, from now until your 67th birthday - less than you are already saving!
+Now that you’re older and wiser, you’re a little bit more optimistic about your investments, and so you assume a 6% annual return.
+You also plan on living fairly modestly once you retire at 65% of your current salary ($52,000).
+Under this scenario, you’d only have to save about 8% of your income, or about $533 per month, from now until your 67th birthday.

-This Pittsburgh resident is right on track for a happy retirement.
-SmartAsset’s retirement calculator projects she’ll have a savings surplus if she stays on her current course.
+The Pittsburgh resident in the example above is right on track for a happy retirement.
+SmartAsset’s retirement calculator projects she’ll have a savings surplus of $8,203 if she stays on her current course.

 A Little Late

 You’re 54 and you’ve saved sporadically over the course of your career.
-All told, you’ve got $50,000 in savings, most of it in your bank account, and because of your laissez faire attitude toward your investments, you don’t expect to ever earn more than 4%.
+All told, you’ve got $50,000 in savings, most of it in your bank account, and you don’t expect to ever earn more than 5% on your investments.
 As a talent agent in Los Angeles, you’re self-employed and have never bothered to set up a retirement account.
-You make $100,000 and your spouse makes $70,000 for a total of $170,000 a year, and you’ve already agreed that you will both keep working until you hit 70.
+You make $100,000 and you’ve already decided to keep working until you hit 70.

 The Best Laid Plans